kreshnnn/Crop-Recommendation-And-Trend-Forecasting-with-ML/README.md

 - Disease and Pest Prediction: Adding features that help predict pests and diseases to assist farmers with proactive crop management.
 - Advanced Forecasting Models: Implementing more complex models (e.g., neural networks or deep learning) to improve the accuracy of trend forecasting over a longer period.
 - Mobile Application: Developing a mobile app to make crop recommendations accessible to farmers in remote areas, providing them with real-time advice.

+## Contributions

+Contributions are welcome!
+Feel free to fork the repository, create issues, and submit pull requests to improve the functionality, add new features, or enhance the model.

+## Project Status

+Completed — The core functionality of crop recommendation has been implemented.
+Further enhancements, including additional features and advanced forecasting, are encouraged.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.